 May be too small to bring baby to the table on a dining chair (too low for the table)

 These low-cost chairs are another popular option for families with small spaces.
 They come with a three-point safety harness, removable trays, and transition into booster seats.
-The Fisher Price seat has three trays.
 The seatbacks are completely upright.
-The Safety 1st seatback is smaller and less supportive.
-A baby’s knees tend to lay straight, supported by the seat of the chair, and there is no footrest.
-The max weight for these chairs is 50lbs.
-The Fisher Price chair folds up and can be carried like a bag.
-The Safety 1st seat has two levels of booster height.
+When sitting in these chairs, a baby’s knees tend to lay straight, supported by the chair seat, and there is no footrest.
+The max weight for these chairs is 50 lbs.

 Inexpensive